John-Brandon/CornHuskerCrime/README.md

 Cornhusker Crime Data and the Legalization of Marijuana in The Centenial State
 ================
-John Brandon
+John R. Brandon, PhD
-2017-03-20
+2017-03-21

 It seems that the storm of U.S. political news has been unavoidable recently.
 The stakes are high under the new Republican Administration.
 It only took one executive order before the Federal District Courts began to restrain the administration from constitutional overreach.

 This document was motivated by comments Attorney General Jeff Sessions (AL) made recently regarding marijuana.
-Some background is provided on Nebraska's role as an opponent of legalization in the courts, as well as background on Session's recent comments proposing a link between marijuana and violent crime.
+Context is provided on Nebraska's role as an opponent of legalization in the courts, and background is provided regarding Session's recent comments proposing a link between marijuana and violent crime.

-I will examine crime data from Nebraska with an eye on the marijuana legalization timeline of bordering state Colorado.
+This letter will examine crime data from Nebraska with an eye on the marijuana legalization timeline of bordering state Colorado.
 Of particular interest is the question, "Are there trends in Nebraska crime through time, and if so, do they correspond with the timeline of legalization in Colorado?"

 Nebraska and Oklahoma *v* Colorado: 2014 -- 2016
 ------------------------------------------------